iamKimlong/vaultcli/README.md

 ## 🐞 Known Bugs

-- Program exit on unlock (after auto-lock)
-- Clipboard does not auto-clear properly
+- Clipboard does not auto-clear (not implemented yet)
-- Auto-lock sometimes lock earlier than set time (5 minutes)

 <a name="dependencies"></a>
 ## ⚙️ Dependencies